-For precautionary measures all auspicious events should be avoided in Jwalamukhi Yoga, if possible.
-This period can be used to defeat one’s enemies or start war as it is considered auspicious for destructive purposes only.
+If possible avoid all the auspicious events in Jwalamukhi Yoga for precautionary measures, if possible.
+This period is only used to defeat one’s enemies or start war.
+It is an auspicious period for all the destructive purposes only.

-Jwalamukhi yoga is created due to the combination of a specific A group of visible stars making a figure and visible at the night sky.
+The combination of a specific A group of visible stars making a figure and visible at the night sky.
 Constellations (Nakshatras) are 27 divisions of zodiac, each measuring 13.20'.
-They are also termed as Lunar mansions (Nakshatra in Indian Vedic astrology) (Nakshatra) and a specific date(Tithi) of a lunar month(Chandra mas).
-Jwalamukhi Yoga is formed by the following five specific combinations of a Tithi and a Nakshatra due to their mutual presence on the same day:
+They are also termed as Lunar mansions (Nakshatra in Indian Vedic astrology) (Nakshatra) and a specific date(Tithi) of a lunar month(Chandra mas) forms Jwalamukhi yoga.

 2) Panchami Tithi (5th day) of a lunar month falls on the day of Bharani Nakshatra (Mesha Rashi)

 3) Ashtami Tithi( 8th day) of a lunar month falls on the day of Krittika Nakshatra (Mesha or Vrisha Rashi)

 4) Navami Tithi ( 9th day) of a lunar month falls on the day of Rohini Nakshatra (Vrisha Rashi)

 5) If a Dashami Tithi (10th day) of a lunar month falls on the day of Ashlesha Nakshatra (Karka Rashi).